rlucioni/recipes/recipes/canele.md

 2. Combine beeswax and ghee in a glass jar or other heatproof container.
 Place in a simmering pot of water until totally melted, stirring occasionally.
 3. Very briefly warm molds in preheating oven.
 4. To coat each mold: set on a wire rack, fill to the top with melted mixture, quickly dump back into the original container, then invert on rack to drip.
 Put coated molds in freezer for 15 minutes.
 5. Whisk batter before use.
-Fill molds to 1 cm from the top, no more than 60 grams batter per mold.
+Fill molds to 1 cm from the top, about 60 grams batter per mold.
 Don't overfill or you'll get white butts!
 6. Bake filled molds at 500°F for 10 minutes.
 Lower temp to 375°F and bake until dark mahogany brown, an extra 45-55 minutes.
 Tip out each canele onto a wire rack and let cool completely.
 Leave molds inverted so they can drain.

 Best within hours of baking.
-Can be reheated at 450°F for 5 minutes next day, but it's not the same.
 Don't wash molds!
-Just wipe them out.
+Just wipe them out while warm.